-Breathing the machine exhaust gases can harm and possibly kill you.
+Machine exhaust gases can harm and possibly kill you or bystanders if they are inhaled.
 Do not operate the machine in closed spaces without making sure there is good ventilation.
 If possible, install an exhaust extension.
 If you begin to feel drowsy, stop the machine at once and get into fresh air.